-- Be relevant to the program into which they are transferred. - Have course content equivalent to similar courses at USC, and a level of instruction equivalent to that of the Arnold School of Public Health. - Have a grade of "B" or better from an accredited institution. - Be completed within the six year period for courses used in the Master's program.
+- Be relevant to the program into which they are transferred. - Have course content equivalent to similar courses at USC, and a level of instruction equivalent to that of the Arnold School of Public Health. - Have a grade of "B" or better from an accredited institution. - Be completed within the six year period for courses used in the Master's program. - Must not have been used for another degree program.

 Transfer credit is at the discretion of the department, and must be approved by the Graduate Director.
 The student may be required to provide course syllabi (including course schedule) and transcript verifying grade received prior to approval of transfer credits.
 No more than 12 hours of graduate credit can be transferred to Master's programs in Epidemiology and Biostatistics.
-A maximum of 9 semester hours of graduate credit that is part of a completed Master's degree or graduate certificate program at USC or elsewhere may be applied to another USC Master's degree program.